pedrotgn/pyactor/docs/remote_tuto.rst

 Using RabbitMQ
 ================================================================================

+*Unmaintained* Only works on a single machine with multiple hosts and needs the rabbit server running locally.

 This library also supports the usage of communication through RabbitMQ queues.
 To use this approach, simply define the hosts with an URL with the scheme `amqp` instead of `http`.
-This will create a dipatcher for that host that works with RabbitMQ, and all its actors will work at that scheme.
+This will create a dispatcher for that host that works with RabbitMQ, and all its actors will work at that scheme.

 You can see an example with ``pyactor\examples\Remote\s1_clientrbb.py``: